shikijs/shiki/README.md

 })
 ```

-Load the WASM file yourself, and provide a Response object.
+Load the WASM file yourself, and provide a `Response` object:

 ```js
 import { getHighlighter, setWasm } from 'shiki'